 Users are prompted to choose a type of the desktop during the SecuriSync client installation process.
 It can be changed through HostPilot® Control Panel > Services > SecuriSync > Devices > change the device type next to the user's display name.

 As an account administrator, you can create a policy that will be pushed down to all corporate desktop devices.
 Admin can select which folder should be synchronized on end-users machines.
-To chose them, navigate to Services > SecuriSync > Backup policies > Folder Selection.
+To chose them, navigate to Services > SecuriSync > Policies > Backup policy > Folder Selection.

 By default, only My SecuriSync folder is selected.
 Folders that can also be backed up on the users' corporate desktops: